Skip to content

 • attrs - Style provider attributes:

-• pre - prefix for style sheet names,
+• pre - prefix for stylesheet names,

 • size - overrides the global CSS variable for the base size,